wx-ecology/BaBA/README.md

 2. fixed issues related to tolerance in the new sf-based function

 V2.0 (Sep 27, 2023)
-1. Update package to run on sf instead of sp
+1. Update package to run on sf instead of sp.
+Thank you T. Fullman!
 2. details [here](https://github.com/wx-ecology/BaBA/pull/4#issue-1903676738)

 V1.3 (Apr 14, 2023)